NativeScript/nativescript-angular/DevelopmentWorkflow.md

 ## Running the tests

-Install NPM packages (use the local copy of `nativescript-angular`):
+Install the NPM dependencies (use the local copy of `nativescript-angular`):
 ```
 $ cd tests
 $ npm install
 ```

-Start test run:
+Run the tests:

 ```
 $ tns test ios